J3inx/wagner.vs/README.md

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads)
 ![Contributors](https://img.shields.io/github/contributors/J3inx/wagner.vs?style=flat-square)

+this is a clone of my other branch with the shein bot that im using for the modules' capability to be used as a bypass for internet webstie blockers

-**huge work in progess, i dont know what i am doing** currently developing a script that might be able to cheese some of shein's mobile crap games, just run the script, input your referral link, and hope for the best. still a huge `wip` so dont expect anything yet
+everything after this is for the shein bot's code **huge work in progess, i dont know what i am doing** currently developing a script that might be able to cheese some of shein's mobile crap games, just run the script, input your referral link, and hope for the best. still a huge `wip` so dont expect anything yet